Namespace Google.Apis.Spanner.v1.Data

 AutoscalingConfigOverrides

-Overrides the top-level autoscaling configuration for the replicas identified by replica_selection
+Overrides the top-level autoscaling configuration for the replicas identified by replica_selection.
+All fields

 in this message are optional.
 Any unspecified fields will use the corresponding values from the top-level